chrisemunt/mgsi/workqueue.md

 ## <a name="Overview"></a> Overview

-The M/Gateway **Message Queue Manager** (**MQM**) is an Open Source solution for **YottaDB** and InterSystems **Cache/IRIS**.
+The MGateway **Message Queue Manager** (**MQM**) is an Open Source solution for **YottaDB** and InterSystems **Cache/IRIS**.
 The idea behind this module is a fixed set of worker processes running in M that are dedicated to performing specific tasks.
 Clients (other M applications) can submit tasks to the Message Queue and either wait for a response to be sent back or simply submit a task to be completed by the **Message Queue Manager** asynchronously.

 A likely use case is a set of worker processes that are dedicated to interfacing to an external system.
 For example, an external database.
 Rather than each M application connecting to, and disconnecting from, the remote resource the work can instead be performed, and the complexity of interfacing with the external resource, handled by the dedicated pool of worker processes.